 A friend of mine noticed there have been trucks coming from the Mayflower oil spill site, turning onto Reynolds Road in Bryant and heading to our county landfill.
 This had me very curious to know why it was coming all the way from there to here.
 It’s kind of a distance.
 I know, because I drove it on Monday (and ended up meeting Neil Young).

 I figured the best way to find out what’s going on is to just ask.
 So I emailed Michael Grappe, the Executive Director at the Saline County Regional Solid Waste Management District.
-(Why can’t they just call it a landfill?)
+(Now called Recycle Saline.

 The contaminated dirt from the oil spill in Mayflower appears to be going to our landfill in Saline.
 Is it?
 Where else might it go?
 What precautions are being taken to contain the crude so that it doesn’t spread?